Leica M Typ 240 vs Panasonic FZ80

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica M (Typ 240) and Panasonic Lumix DC-FZ80 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The FZ80 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the M Typ 240 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the M Typ 240 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the M Typ 240 was succeeded by the Leica M Typ 262.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Panasonic websites.
+Further information on the features and operation of the M Typ 240 and FZ80 can be found, respectively, in the Leica M Typ 240 Manual (free pdf) or the online Panasonic FZ80 Manual.

 So what is the bottom line?
 Is the Leica M Typ 240 better than the Panasonic FZ80 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.